 Men who have sex with men (MSM) and HIV in South Africa

 Many MSM still face high levels of social stigma and homophobic violence due to traditional and conservative attitudes.
 A 2013 study found that only 32% of South Africans said that homosexuality should be accepted by society.8 As a result, MSM find it difficult to disclose their sexuality to healthcare workers, limiting their access to HIV services.9

 Sex workers and HIV in South Africa

-Sex workers in South Africa also face high levels of stigma and discrimination and are restricted by the laws under which they have to work.
+Sex workers in South Africa face high levels of stigma and discrimination and are restricted by the laws under which they have to work.
 Moreover, many sex workers also inject drugs, exacerbating their vulnerability to HIV infection.19

-Educational organisations have reported difficulties in delivering HIV prevention services to sex workers due to on-going police harassment.
-One study found that up to 70% of women who sold sex had experienced abuse by the authorities:16
+Educational organisations have reported difficulties in delivering HIV prevention services to sex workers due to ongoing police harassment.
+One study found that up to 70% of women who sold sex had experienced abuse by the authorities:20

 People who inject drugs (PWID) and HIV in South Africa

 One study has reported that up to 86% of South Africans who inject drugs share injection equipment such as syringes and other drug paraphernalia.24 Another study reported that some PWID re-use equipment between 2 and 15 times.25

 Children and orphans and HIV in South Africa

 There are also 2.3 million children in South Africa who have been orphaned by HIV and AIDS.28 Orphans are particularly vulnerable to HIV transmission; they are often at risk of being forced into sex, have sex in exchange for support, and typically become sexually active earlier than other children.29

 The National Strategic Plan 2012-2016 aims to lessen the impact of HIV on orphans, vulnerable children and youth by ensuring they have access to vital social services, including basic education.30

 Women and HIV in South Africa